rly/simple-mua-detection/README.md

 ## Setup

-Run `setProjectPath` to set the project path for the scripts in this repo.
+Run `setup` to set the project path for the scripts in this repo.

 ## Contact